Skip to navigation Skip to content

 Geographical isolation Rules 1 and 2

 Most families claiming AIC due to geographical isolation do not normally need to provide evidence.
-If the distance(s) from the principal family home to the nearest state school(s) and/ or any transport services to those schools that are being claimed is just over the minimum AIC geographical isolation criteria, evidence is normally needed.
+If the distance(s) from the principal family home to the nearest state school(s) and/or any transport services to those schools that are being claimed, is just over the minimum AIC geographical isolation criteria, evidence may be required.

-The applicant and their local bus company proprietor and/or local government representative, (for example, shire clerk/engineer or other authority), need to complete the form.
+The applicant and their local bus company proprietor and/or local government representative (for example, shire clerk/engineer or other authority), needs to complete the SY069 form.

 2